This post may contain affiliate links.

 If you like this recipe, you might also like:

-If you’ve tried this COLD GREEN BEAN SALAD, let me know how it turned out in the comments!
+If you’ve tried this STRING BEAN SALAD, let me know how it turned out in the comments!
 You can follow me over on PINTEREST, INSTAGRAM OR FACEBOOK to find some more of our mouthwatering recipes!

 Ingredients